 6. How to store your homemade dog food

-Homemade dog food does not have preservatives like commercial dog foods, which means you must know the proper way on how to store all your own homemade dog food.
+Homemade dog food does not have preservatives like commercial dog food, which means you must know how to store all your homemade dog food.

-- Cooking – Let food sit for a few minutes after cooking to ensure everything is cooked fully through.
-However…
+- Cooking – Let the food sit for a few minutes to ensure everything is cooked entirely.

-- Counter Time – Do not let food sit out for more than 2 hours because the bacteria will start growing.
+- Counter Time – Do not let food sit out for more than 2 hours because the bacteria will grow.
 Keep food covered while it is out on the counter, too.

 - Refrigerator and Freezer – Do not put homemade dog food into the freezer or refrigerator too early.
-Wait until it is lukewarm (not hot) to the touch.
-Only keep foods in the refrigerator for up to 3 days.
+Please wait until it is lukewarm (not hot) to the touch.
+Only keep foods in the fridge for up to 3 days.
 Any longer than that, and you need to freeze it.

 - The Leftover Leftovers Myth – Don't fall for this myth because you can refreeze leftovers that have already been reheated.
 You cook your dog's meal and freeze it.
 Next week, you take it out and thaw it.